timescale/docs/timescaledb/tutorials/custom-timescaledb-dashboards.md

 ## Summary

-TimescaleDB is a powerful relational database for time-series data.
-But TimescaleDB is also built on top of PostgreSQL, the fastest growing database in the world.
-As a result, you can not only leverage the full spectrum of tools and dashboards available for PostgreSQL, but you can also build your own custom tools and dashboards to connect to PostgreSQL.
+TimescaleDB is a powerful relational database for time-series data, bringing the full spectrum of tools and dashboards available for PostgreSQL.

-The easiest way to get a TimescaleDB instance is to [try for free][timescale-signup] using our hosted service.
-You can also [download TimescaleDB for free][timescale-install] and run locally or in your own cloud infrastructure.
+In this tutorial you learned how to collect hypertables metadata' from timescaledb internals.
+Expose it through GraphQL and fetch the data using a React client.

 You can get the full code for this project from [this GitHub repo][repo-example].